aws/aws-step-functions-data-science-sdk-python/CONTRIBUTING.md

 ## Setting Up Your Development Environment

+### Setting Up Your Environment for Debugging

-Setting up your IDE for debugging your tests locally will save you a lot of time.
+Setting up your IDE for debugging tests locally will save you a lot of time.
 You might be able to `Run` and `Debug` the tests directly in your IDE with your default settings, but if it's not the case, follow the steps described in this section.

-### PyCharm
+#### PyCharm
 1. Set your Default test runner to `pytest` in _Preferences → Tools → Python Integrated Tools_
-1. Go to _Preferences → Build, Execution, Deployment → Python Debugger_ and set the options with following values:
+1. If you are using `PyCharm Professional Edition`, go to _Preferences → Build, Execution, Deployment → Python Debugger_ and set the options with following values:

    | Option                                                      | Value                 |
    |------------------------------------------------------------:|:----------------------|